 You can take your baby up to 60 days old.

 What will they ask me?

 The people at the Safe Baby Site where you choose to leave your baby may provide you with a voluntary form to fill out that is used to provide medical information for your child.
-This is NOT an attempt to try to find out who you are.
-This information will be put in your baby’s records and may help answer health questions in the future.
+This is not an attempt to try to find out who you are; the information will be put in your baby’s records to help answer health questions in the future.

-The Safe Baby Site may offer to give you some referrals and help lines that you may want to call in the future if you want to speak with someone about what you have been through.
+The Safe Baby Site may offer you some referrals and help lines in case you want to speak with someone about what you have been through.

 Is it true that the police will not be called?

 The police will not be called if your unharmed baby (60 days old or younger) is brought to a hospital, fire station or EMS station and given to a person who works there.
 If you leave your unharmed baby at a hospital, fire station or with an EMT, you will not be prosecuted for abandonment or neglect.